-Data Source: As stated below

-Population and Poverty Rate: 2012 American Community Survey (5 year estimate) Table B17001 Census Geographic Area: 2010 Census map(s)

-Information Needed from Application to Score:

-Total Population of the Census Geographic Area:

-Census Geographic Area Poverty Rate:

-Target Area(s) identified on Census Map(s): attach map(s)
+Data Source: As stated below Population and Poverty Rate: 2014 American Community Survey (5 year estimate) Table B17021 Census Geographic Area: 2010 Census map(s) Information Needed from Application to Score: Total Population of the Census Geographic Area: Total I opulation of the Census Geographic Area.
+Census Geographic Area Poverty Rate: Target Area(s) identified on Census Map(s): attach map(s) raiget Area(s) lucitified on Census Map(s), attach map(s)

 3. What is the per capita income of the census geographic area?

-(Maximum 15 Points) SCORE
+(Maximum 20 Points) SCORE

-Per capita income may be determined by reviewing the American Community Survey Census data for the census geographic area.
+Per capita income may be determined by reviewing the 2010 Census data for the census geographic area.
 Once this information is obtained for each applicant and the target area identified on the census map, the average annual per capita income is calculated by dividing the sum of all annual per capita income by the total number of applicants.